linkeddatacenter/autocomplete/README.md

 - install [vagrant](https://docs.vagrantup.com/v2/installation/) and [virtual box](https://www.virtualbox.org/) on your workstation.
 - clone this project in directory of your workstation and cwd in it
 - open a shell and type the command `vagrant up`.
 A new virtual machine with all needed tools will be ready and running in few minutes.
-- point your browser to http://localhosts:8080/demo to call your first demo api.
+- point your browser to http://localhosts:8080/demo .
-- to destroy your virtual host just type `vagrant destroy` in shell windows
+- to destroy your virtual host just type `vagrant destroy`

 You should get locally the same results available in [E-Artspace demo site](http://autocomplete.linkeddata.center/).